snivilised/li18ngo/resources/doc/DEFINING-CONTENT.md

 * 📨 Message ID: "xxx.field"

-Just to clarify, the key/value pair being addressed here is the case where the field is constant content and the value dynamically created at runtime and thus not subject to translation, eg
+Just to clarify, the key/value pair being addressed here is the case where the field is constant content and the value is dynamically created at runtime and thus not subject to translation, eg:

 > name: marina